 Our last hike starts with a climb (

-Upon request and free of charge, you can use our Ferrino Mustang carbon fiber walking poles (highly recommended).
+Upon request and free of charge, you can use our Ferrino Mustang light aluminum alloy walking poles (highly recommended).

 Cinque Terre boasts not only breathtaking views, but also quality food products that are linked to local land.
 Ligurian cuisine inherits a millenarian tradition which is tied to the history of the coastal life.
 In fact, today’s dishes preserve a certain authenticity than you can sense in their fragrance and flavor.
 Fish, as it is obvious, is very important: anchovies, bream, bass, cuttlefish, octopus and calamari are amongst the main ingredients in many dishes.
 Recipes are refined in a very healthy and simple way by adding aromatic herbs like oregano, thyme, and marjoram, which grow wild in the whole area, and by dressing with local olive oil (considered one of the best of Italy).
 Cinque Terre is famous for its salted anchovies.
 Anchovies are celebrated during two anchovy-centric festivals that are organized in June and September.
 And if you are not a fan, we dare you to try the Ligurian anchovies fixed raw with oil and lemon, flat-leaf with parsley and garlic, baked with potatoes, fried, or stuffed.
 Another iconic product is the lemon of Monterosso (Slow Food presidium), which is used on fish, but also to prepare sweets and cakes and for the local nectar called “limoncino”, a sweet digestive that will spoil your palate forever.
 Pesto (made with the local variety of small leaf basil) and focaccia (local flatbread served with olive oil and herbs or with cheese) can be found at any trattoria and deli and they are the street foods of Liguria.
 Once upon a time, winemaking in Cinque Terre was one of the distinct aspects of the area, but today there are only few people who work in this sector.
 The production is small and it is hardly exported outside of Liguria.
 Cinque Terre and Sciacchetrà are the two DOC wines.
 The first one is a delicate white wine of a pale yellow colour, ideal with seafood dishes, or with focaccia as an aperitif.
 The second wine is without doubt the most well known in the Cinque Terre.
 Sciacchetrà is a sweet, late-harvest wine, ideal with desserts.
 It has a limited production and is obtained from the fermentation of the same grapes as the white wine, though in this case they are left to dry for three months on trellis.
 The pressing of the grapes, which takes place at the end of November, could be the reason behind the origin of its name ("sciacàa", schiacciare).